Louisville Cardinals football: Scott Satterfield era (2018–2022)

 On December 4, 2018, Louisville hired Scott Satterfield as the program's 22nd different head coach.
 Satterfield was previously the head coach of his alma mater Appalachian State for the last 6 seasons.

 On December 5, 2022, the University of Cincinnati hired Scott Satterfield to be the program's next head coach, replacing Luke Fickell.
 Deion Branch was named interim head coach for the Cardinals bowl game against Cincinnati.

+Jeff Brohm era (2023–present)

+On December 8, 2022, Jeff Brohm was hired as Louisville's 24th head coach.
+Jeff Brohm is a Louisville native and played college football for the Cardinals from 1989 to 1993.
+Brohm was an assistant coach for Louisville from 2003 to 2008.
+Brohm returned to his alma mater after head coaching stints at Western Kentucky (2014–2016) and Purdue University (2017–2022).

+In his first season as head coach, the Cards compiled a 10–2 regular season record and Louisville's first ACC Championship berth.

 Conference affiliations

 Louisville has been both independent and affiliated with multiple conferences.